-

 b.
 In the case of an individual under the age of 18, a parent or legal guardian of the individual.

-(2) Coerced consent. – Purported consent obtained from a person lacking the capacity to consent or obtained from a person with capacity to consent under the following circumstances:
+(2) Coerced consent. – Purported consent obtained from a person lacking the capacity to consent or obtained from a person with capacity to consent under any of the following circumstances:

 a.
 Through fraud, duress, misrepresentation, undue influence, or nondisclosure.